influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ```

 When Kapacitor receives data from a database and retention policy that matches those
-specified, it executes the TICKscript.
+specified, Kapacitor executes the TICKscript.

 {{% note %}}
-You can only execute Kapacitor tasks based on database and retention policy.
+Kapacitor supports executing tasks based on database and retention policy (no other conditions).
-Kapacitor does not support task execution based on other conditions.
 {{% /note %}}

 ## Triggering alerts from stream data